KaterinaK06/Persy/README.md

 ### The words.json file

 #### In words.json there is a 'keywords' list in each instance, that includes words or phrases that are likely to be typed by the user, all of these words are ***reduced to their root***.
 Also, there is the 'Output' that includes various hardcoded responses that the bot will randomly chose from in each case.
-Finally the 'subject' describes the category that the keywords and responses correspond to.
+Finally, the 'subject' describes the category that the keywords and responses correspond to.
 Despite the fact that it is not used in the file project.py, it is still useful to add in order to get some basic context.